Lightning-AI/LitServe/README.md

         return prompt

     def predict(self, x):
-         # do something with x
+         # do something with x, to get the output
         out = "generated output"
         yield out